Enteral Feeding After Brain Injury: When Is Tube Feeding Required?

 Tube Misplacement

-Incorrect placement of feeding tubes can increase the risk of aspiration and requires careful verification.
+Incorrect placement of feeding tubes can increase the risk of aspiration and requires careful verification before feeding commences.
+Tube position should be confirmed according to established clinical protocols.

 Feeding Intolerance